briancecker/cmps115/README.md

 the Setup phase.

 1. [ffmpeg](thttps://www.ffmpeg.org/) to strip audio from videos.
+2. You need an IBM bluemix configuration file for the Watson voice-to-text service.
+This is a json file that should be placed as `resources/credentials/ibm_watson.json`.
+You can make your own account and get a credentials file or ask someone who already has it (Brian: becker@ucsc.edu)

 # Setup
 Commands you should execute and filenames/folders are surrounded with backticks, e.g. `execute this`, `/home/brian/`